 Lunney House at Aghalane

-The last Lunney in the Muintir Lúinigh, “old James Lunney”, lived at Gorticashel, meaning “stone fortress”, on the side of Mhuintir Lúinigh Mountain and died around 1970.
-Gorticashel is the site of a well-known “fairy fort”, which is the ruin of an ancient stone rath, possibly the original Ó Lúinigh habitation dating from the 12th century.
+Lunney’s lived at Aghalane near Plumbridge up until the early 20th century.
+The last Lunney in the Muintir Lúinigh, “old James Lunney”, lived at Gorticashel, meaning “stone fortress” died around 1970.
+Gorticashel is the site of a well-known “fairy fort”, which is the ruin of an ancient stone rath, possibly an original Ó Lúinigh habitation dating from the 12th century.

 The Muintir Lúinigh of County Fermanagh were also known as the Ó Lúinin of Ard O’Luinin on Innismore (Great Island) in Lough Erne.
 They were a noted family of clerics, scribes, historians and stewards of church lands, who served for many generations as the royal scribes and historians to The Maguire’s of Fermanagh.
 They are also referred to in some genealogical records as the hereditary Ard-Ollamhs, the Chief Heralds or antiquaries of Ulster and of Ireland.
 They are first recorded in the annals of Ireland in the 14th century.
 They were hereditary ecclesiastical tenants, being the Herenaghs of Arda, who also had a one-third share in the administration of church lands in Derryvullen.
 They were also Herenaghs of Lisgoole, near Enniskillen, and produced many distinguished clerics.
 No less than six of them are mentioned in the Annals of the Four Masters as priors or canons of Lisgoole between 1380 and 1466.